What Is a Ghost Kitchen?

 Since it is the third-party delivery company, not the ghost kitchen, who owns customer data and controls customer access, businesses that sign brand owned deals are at the mercy of the third-party delivery service they use.
 The delivery service can continually raise fees, because the virtual restaurant can’t make a change without losing all their customers and having to start over.

-Advantages of Ghost Restaurants
+Pros of Ghost Restaurants

 Here are some advantages of operating a ghost restaurant over a traditional eatery: